Los Angeles Mechanic's Liens Attorney

-At the Los Angeles-area Law Office of Steven R. Lovett, we have been advising contractors, subcontractors and suppliers on their rights regarding mechanic's liens for nealry 40 years.
+We have been advising contractors, subcontractors and suppliers on their rights regarding mechanic's liens for nearly 40 years.
 It is often a necessary last resort when seeking payment to protect your business.
-Because of the complexity of construction laws and regulations regarding the filing, enforcement and satisfaction of mechanic's liens, it is in your best interest to contact an experienced Los Angeles construction lawyer to learn more about them before you file.
+Because of the complexity of construction laws and regulations regarding the filing, enforcement and satisfaction of mechanic's liens, it is in your best interest to contact an experienced construction lawyer to learn more about them before you file.

 In order to successfully file a mechanic's lien, you must:

 - Be currently licensed — if your license lapsed at any point during the project, you will not be eligible to file a lien

 - Have a legitimate cause to file a mechanic's lien — if you cannot substantiate your claim, you can in turn be sued

 - File a lawsuit

 As a construction professional, you must adhere to a timetable and a formal set of requirements to file a preliminary notice.
 Additionally, there is a limit on the number of days allowed to record the mechanic's lien.
 (Click here for an easy to understand chart.)

 The Utility of the Bonded Stop Work Notice on Private Projects